Kraftland/portable/doc/Why Portable.md

 | File sharing workarounds | :x: |

 That said, Flatpak's XDG Desktop Portal is one of our security foundation.
 So a respect towards that should be given.
 And another thing to notice here is that we don't act as a source to distribute software, sandboxing is all we do.
 The distribution package manager takes care of tracking and installing files.

+# Types of applications that suits Portable

+In theory most applications can run inside Portable, but not all of them worth sandboxing.
+Here are a list of application characteristics that we thought need Portable.

+- The software is NOT open source
+- The software has major possibilities of being exploited
+- The software is Web Browser based
+- The software is a game
+- The software wakes up discrete GPU
+- The software doesn't follow the _XDG Base Directory_ specifications